Kyle Rittenhouse On What It Was Like Meeting Trump, Dating, & More With Chase Geiser On One American Podcast

 Like, nobody knows where I live besides maybe like two people.

-Um actually, that's not true.
+Um, actually, that's not true, that's not true.

-So I want to ask you, what was it like to meet President Trump?
+So, I want to ask you, what was it like to meet President Trump?

-It was it was fun.
+It was fun, it was fun.

 He's a cool guy.